aframevr/aframe/docs/components/camera.md

 it entered VR.
 This is so when we exit VR, the rotation of the camera is back to normal for a desktop screen.

+Far, near, fov, zoom properties only apply in 2D and magic window modes.
+In VR mode the camera parameters are supplied by the WebVR / WebXR API to match IPD and headset FOV.
+Those aren't configurable.

 ## Changing the Active Camera

 When the `active` property gets toggled, the component will notify the camera system